scott7106/team-running/API_CONTROLLERS_SUMMARY.md

 ## Service Integration

-All controllers integrate with the `ITeamManagementService` which provides:
+All controllers integrate with the appropriate services:
+- **TeamsController**: Uses `ITeamService` for standard team operations
+- **GlobalAdminTeamsController**: Uses `IGlobalAdminTeamService` for admin operations
+- **Other Controllers**: Use `ITeamService` for their specific domains

+Services provide:
 - Team CRUD operations
 - Ownership transfer management
 - Subscription and branding updates